-Alfred Griner Packer (1842-1907) – Prospector and guide in the Rocky Mountains during the 1870s, Alfred Packer confessed to cannibalism during the winter of 1874.
+Alfred Griner Packer, who was a prospector and guide in the Rocky Mountains during the 1870s, confessed to cannibalism during the winter of 1874.

 After a short stay at the Agency, Packer wanted to travel eastward and accompanied Nutter and two other men to Saguache, Colorado.
 During the course of this journey, Nutter saw that Packer had in his possession a skinning knife that had belonged to Frank “Reddy” Miller and began to have doubts about Packer’s story.
 Once they arrived in Saguache, Packer began to spend money freely, even offering a loan to one man.
 This made Nutter and other members of the original party very suspicious and threatened to hang Packer.
 However, General Charles Adams, head of the Los Pinos Indian Agency, stepped in just in time to save Packer.
 He then began to investigate and after interrogating Packer, the mountain man signed his first confession, which stated:

 “Old Man Swan died first and was eaten by the other five persons about ten days out of camp.
-Four or five days afterwards Humphreys died and was also eaten; he had about one $133.
-I found the pocket book and took the money.
-Some time afterwards, while I was carrying wood, the butcher was killed — as the other two told me accidentally — and he was also eaten.
+Four or five days afterward Humphreys died and was also eaten; he had about one $133.
+I found the pocketbook and took the money.
+Some time afterward, while I was carrying wood, the butcher was killed — as the other two told me accidentally — and he was also eaten.
 Bell shot “California” with Swan’s gun and I killed Bell.
 Shot him.
 I covered up the remains and took a large piece along.
 Then traveled 14 days into the agency.
 Bell wanted to kill me with his rifle—struck a tree and broke his gun.”

 General Adams believed that if Packer were telling the truth, he would have no problem leading a party of men to the original campsite where the physical evidence would either prove or disprove Packer’s story.
 Packer originally consented to lead the party, but after claiming to be lost and rushing at Constable Herman Lauter with a knife, he was jailed in Saguache.
 In the meantime, a party of searchers found the remains of the five men at a single campsite-not strung out along the trail as Packer had claimed.
 Packer was arrested and charged with murder.
 However, the jail was little more than a log cabin and after being passed a makeshift key for his irons and given some supplies, Packer easily escaped.